-This document is an unofficial English-language translation of the draft response document (projet de note en réponse) which was filed with the French Autorité des Marchés Financiers on 4 July 2023 and which remains subject to its review.
-In the event of any discrepancy between this unofficial English-language translation and the official French-language draft response document, the official French-language response document shall prevail.
+This document is an unofficial English-language translation of the response document (note en réponse) on which the French Autorité des Marchés Financiers affixed its visa on 18 July 2023.
+In the event of any discrepancy between this unofficial English-language translation and the official French-language response document, the official French-language response document shall prevail.

-DRAFT RESPONSE DOCUMENT PREPARED BY
+RESPONSE DOCUMENT PREPARED BY